Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

-With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I lead an effort to archive oral histories of genetic engineering in agriculture.
+With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I currently lead an effort to archive oral histories of genetic engineering in agriculture.
 We launched in September 2017.

 I am a founder of the Visual Narrative research cluster, an ambitious effort funded by the Chancellor's Faculty Excellence Program that hired new faculty in four collaborating departments: History, Art+Design, Computer Science, and Electrical and Computer Engineering.
 The initiative builds on my longstanding interest in digital humanities, including relationships with collaborators at Stanford, UNC, Duke and the Triangle Digital Humanities Network.